wilsonmar/wilsonmar.github.io/_posts/2016-11-30-git-github-videos.md

 Cameron Nokes's Advanced Bash Automation for Web Developers course contains:

    * <a target="_blank" href="https://egghead.io/lessons/bash-create-aliases-in-bash_profile-for-common-bash-commands">Create Aliases in .bash_profile for Common Bash Commands</a>
+   * <a target="_blank" href="https://egghead.io/lessons/bash-create-a-bash-script-to-open-a-pull-request-on-github-using-getopts">Create a Bash Script to Open a Pull Request on Github using getopts</a>
+   * <a target="_blank" href="https://egghead.io/lessons/git-use-exec-to-redirect-stdio-in-a-git-hook-script">Use exec to Redirect stdio in a git Hook Script</a>

 ### Thoughtbot.com